gurgeh/gurgeh.github.com/source/_posts/2013-01-24-pre-programming-mental-silence-meditation-with-entrainment.markdown

 ### Breathing

 One technique is to focus on your breathing.
 In through your nose, out through your mouth.
 Slowly.
 Focus on how it feels.
 When words come, return to your breathing.
 Some people imagine breathing in energy or "good stuff" or whatever.
 Some people count their breaths to 10 and then over from 1 again.
-I don't like that personally because counting feels, to me, slightly like dialogue.
+I don't use that myself, because counting feels, to me, slightly like dialogue.
 It is effective at stopping other words, though.

 ### Imagining